zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

    $ ./urbit-v0.10.8-linux64/urbit -p 32123 <ship_dir_name>
    ```
  - Then we can disconnect from the screen session and leave the ship running with `control-a d`
- - To get back into the screen sesssion:
+ - To get back into the screen session:
    ```
    $ screen -r
    ```